Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Discussion

 After the demonstration and evaluation of Phase 2, the collaboration had successfully produced a prototype of SNEWS~2.0 using SCiMMA's \verb+hop-client+ publish-subscribe system~\cite{patrick_godwin_2021_4437579}.
+A schematic of the prototype is shown in Figure~\ref{fig:snews2}.
 The prototype established directions for future development for each group, allowing the organizations to remain in contact even after the phases of focused collaboration had concluded.
 It has provided direction for SCiMMA's authentication and permission management infrastructure, and has helped SNEWS begin prototyping their detector network using the SCiMMA \verb+hop-client+.
-The next steps after the development of the prototype include having SNEWS members from outside the development team test the software using tutorials provided by the SCiMMA developers.
-This beta testing would ensure that the software is user-friendly, with few or no bugs in the codebase.
+The next steps after the development of the prototype include having SNEWS members from outside the development team test the software using tutorials provided by the SCiMMA developers to ensure that the software is user-friendly.
 After this testing, SNEWS plans to integrate all of its neutrino experiments into the SNEWS~2.0 network.
 This will happen during a dedicated workshop wherein SNEWS will implement Agile methods, similar to those utilized during Phase 2 to drive the development.
 Specifically, the workshop will take place over a four-week sprint and will include daily check-in meetings to discuss progress.
 Additionally, Epics and User Stories will be defined to keep the integration plans on track.

 The collaboration promoted the general development efforts for each group.
 SNEWS utilized SCiMMA's systems and software engineering expertise to quickly develop their prototype, allowing SNEWS to avoid the difficulties of scientific computing and software development.
-The coordination between the two software development efforts unexpectedly accelerated the pace of SCiMMA's core development since SNEWS' use-case contained features that were of broader MMA interest.
-Additionally, it provided an exemplar for future engagements: SCiMMA plans to integrate this approach for future collaborations within the MMA community.
-While another engagement would be adapted to meet a potential collaborator's development status and might involve a trial period as in Phase 1, SCiMMA would emphasize an Agile structure similar to Phase 2 for core development.
+The collaboration also unexpectedly accelerated the pace of SCiMMA's core development since SNEWS' use-case contained features that were of broader MMA interest.
+Additionally, it provided an exemplar for future engagements: SCiMMA plans to integrate Agile in future collaborations within the MMA community.